Chief Executive – David Williams

 Julie has been Director of People at the Trust since 2008.
 She values working in a forward thinking and value driven organisation, specifically advocating the Trusts values of ‘we are people people’ and ‘we are caring’.
 Prior to joining the Trust Julie spent 14 years working within the NHS and aims to make St Monica Trust a flagship employer within the care and hospitality sector.
 Looking to the future, Julie is driven to ensure that the Trust is continually embracing new opportunities and innovative ways of learning therefore continually attracting and retaining great talent within the workforce.

-Head of Care Homes – Debbie Harris-Brandi
+Director of Care – Debbie Harris-Brandi

 As Director of Care, Debbie is responsible for providing the Trust with strategic leadership and direction for all clinical and specialist care matters, and leading a quality assurance framework to promote a culture of continuous improvement.

 With an extensive background focusing on the care of older people in both the health and social care sectors, Debbie’s focus revolves around supporting colleagues to deliver high quality and professional clinical care for the benefit of the Trust’s residents and customers.
 Debbie values the dynamic work of the Trust and believes that the St Monica Trust is well positioned to become a sector leader in the delivery of innovative care.